 Monique Morial, the President of the Sugar Bowl Committee, throws the ceremonial first pitch of the 2019 Allstate Sugar Bowl Baseball Classic.
 Photo Courtesy of UNO Athletics.

-The Allstate Sugar Bowl is a sponsor of multiple University of New Orleans’ events, including the 2018 Allstate Sugar Bowl Baseball Classic.
-The Bowl will also be the presentign sponsor of the Privateer baseball team’s May 11 game against Nicholls State.
-The Sugar Bowl has sponsored UNO baseball events for the past five years.
+The Allstate Sugar Bowl is a sponsor of multiple University of New Orleans’ events, including the Allstate Sugar Bowl Baseball Classic.
+The 2020 Baseball Classic was a weekend series against UConn (Feb.
+28-March 1).

 The Allstate Sugar Bowl is proud to offer financial support to Kirsch-Rooney Stadium on the campus of Delgado Community College.
 The stadium, dedicated in 1957 has become a baseball landmark for the region.
 The stadium hosts nearly 350 baseball games (college, high school, American Legion and AAABA) on an annual basis.

 Now in its 62nd season (2018), the ballpark remains active year-round.
 For the past four decades, the Stadium has been home to Delgado Community College’s nationally-ranked baseball program.
 It also serves as the home of the majority of New Orleans’ top high school and prep baseball teams.
 During the summer months, Kirsch-Rooney is home to the New Orleans Boosters’ summer program and league as well as First District American Legion Baseball.